aikosumarno/ACED/README.md

 - As a user, I want to be able to save my flashcards so that I can review it in the future.
 - As a user, I want to be able to load my previous flashcards from file.

-### Instructions for Grader:
+### User Instructions:
-- You can generate the first required action related to the user story "adding multiple cards to a deck" by
+- How to add cards to a deck:
   1. Click on the "load existing collection" button to see the available decks you want to add a card to.
   2. Then, you will see that new buttons beneath new decks are created.